linen-app/artis/README.md

 ```
 If this command return non-zero code, it's a `DS_PROXY` address, that you can use for further actions.

 If you don't have a proxy wallet, you can create a new one.
+Don't forget to transfer some ether to `ETH_FROM` address, so you can send transactions from it.
 ```
 $ seth send 0x4678f0a6958e4d2bc4f1baf7bc52e8f3564f3fe4 "build()"
 ```